ParadiseToken/solhydra/README.md

                   tools and generating a html report

 SYNOPSIS
-  solhydra --contract-dir=dirPath --dest-dir=dirPath [--npm-dir=dirPath --ethpm-dir=dirPath] [tool1, tool2, ..]
+  solhydra --contract-dir=dirPath --dest-file=dirPath [--npm-dir=dirPath --ethpm-dir=dirPath] [tool1, tool2, ..]
-  solhydra --truffle=dirPath --dest-dir=dirPath [tool1, tool2, ..]
+  solhydra --truffle=dirPath --dest-file=filePath [tool1, tool2, ..]
+  solhydra --git=gitUrl --dest-file=filePath [tool1, tool2, ..]

 TOOLS
-  mythril, oyente, solhint, solidity-coverage, solidity-analyzer, surya, solium
+  mythril, oyente, surya, solidity-coverage, solidity-analyzer, solhint, solium

 REQUIRED ARGUMENTS
-  --contract-dir  path of contracts directory (only when not specifying --truffle) --truffle       path of truffle project (only when not specifying --contract-dir) --dest-dir      path of the directory to write the result HTML report to,
+  --contract-dir  path of contracts directory (only when not specifying --truffle) --truffle       path of truffle project (only when not specifying --contract-dir) --dest-file     path of the file to write the result HTML report to
-                  will be named solhydra_report.html

 OPTIONAL ARGUMENTS
   --npm-dir       path of the directory with the NPM dependencies
                   only used with --contract-dir --ethpm-dir     path of the directory with the EthPM dependencies only used with --contract-dir tool            you can optionally specify a subset of tools to run, if you don't specify any tools, all tools will be executed

 NOTES